 - Mashed potatoes for serving

-- Using a medium cookie scoop, shape the meatballs and arrange them on baking sheets, lined with parchment paper.
-Place in the freezer until completely frozen.
-Then divide into four 1-lb portions and place in freeze bags, or vacuum seal for longer storage.
+- Using a medium cookie scoop, shape the meatballs and arrange them on a baking sheet, lined with parchment paper.

 - Pour the remaining 1 tablespoon of olive oil into the same skillet and add mushrooms along with garlic.
 Cook the mushrooms stirring frequently for about 3 minutes, or until they’re nice and brown.
 Remove onto a plate.

 - In the same skillet, melt the butter and stir in the flour.
 Cook the flour mixture for at least 2 minutes, whisking constantly.
 (That’s how we make roux to thicken the gravy.
 If you don’t cook the roux long enough, you will taste raw flour in your gravy, so don’t rush this step.)